WHY WE WANT TO LISTEN TO OUR DREAMS

 I am hope

 These statements can be long or short, brief or detailed.
 It doesn’t matter if they seem ‘negative’ or contradictory.
 For example, some of my statements regarding ‘Jennifer’ reflect what I realistically know of my childhood friend, but others do not make any logical sense.
-The key is to welcome any spontaneous and abstract associations— It is only by withholding our urges to judge or rationalise could new insights emerge.
+The key is to welcome any spontaneous and abstract associations— It is only by withholding our urges to judge or rationalise that new insights can emerge.

 To share an interpretation of my dream: ‘Jennifer’ seems to represent the part of me that is a ‘persona’ to the outside world— she is a socially-approved facade that was once needed for my survival but has outlived her use.
 ‘The classroom’ represents the ‘superego’ part of me that is holding me back, perhaps with internalised doctrines and values from authorities and traditions.
 The mountain symbolises the abundance promised by a life, a new system of thinking; and autumn marks the courageous act of turning to my true self.
 It looks like a big part of me is eager to be free from the need to sustain a ‘nice, cute and subservient’ image that was encouraged by my Oriental culture, and to break through into something new and exciting.
 The dream presents a new possibility, a new phase of my life, symbolised by the intensely colourful mountain.